Kurtis McKenzie: Career

 McKenzie worked with a number of artists throughout 2014, including Rita Ora, Katy B and Iggy Azalea.
 He produced and wrote the Katy B track, Next Thing.
 The song appeared on her album Little Red, which reached number one in the UK album charts.
 McKenzie then teamed up with Australian recording artist, Iggy Azalea.
 Her debut album was released in 2014, after she had success with a number of singles.
 McKenzie produced and wrote six of the tracks from the album, while also receiving production and writing credits for the album itself, The New Classic.
 One of the six tracks written and produced by McKenzie was Fancy, which went onto become a huge global hit.
 It reached number 1 in four countries and throughout 2014 was one of the best selling songs of the year.
 It was number one on the US Hot Rap Songs end of year chart.
 The tracks success meant it received numerous accolades and awards, going platinum in eight countries.
 The New Classic also received a number of awards, winning both Favorite Rap/Hip-Hop Album at the American Music Awards and Breakthrough Artist Release at the ARIA Music Awards.

 Later in 2014, he worked on Rita Ora's track for the film, Beyond the Lights.
 Ora's track was titled Grateful and appeared on the official soundtrack.
 Due to the film's success, the track received praise in the music and film industry and was nominated for three separate awards.
 It was nominated for Best Original Song Written Directly for a Film at the 15th World Soundtrack Awards, nominated for Best Original Song at the 87th Academy Awards and nominated for Best Original or Adapted Song at the 15th Black Reel Awards.

 McKenzie teamed up with rappers Jidenna and Kendrick Lamar in 2015 to produce the track, "Classic Man".
 The song reached 2nd position on the US Rhythmic chart.
-During the same year, he also worked with Little Mix on their album, Get Weird and the track, OMG.
+During the same year, he also worked with Little Mix on their album, Get Weird and the track, "OMG".
 The album had huge commercial success in the United Kingdom, going double-platinum.
-McKenzie finished the year collaborating with G-Easy on his album track, Calm Down.
+McKenzie finished the year collaborating with G-Eazy on his album track, "Calm Down".
 When It's Dark Out reached number 1 on the US Top R&B/Hip-Hop Albums chart.